-Dear MPLSD Parents, Guardians, Staff, and Students,
+Dear MPLSD Parents, Guardians, and Staff,

 The purpose of this communication is to provide an update on how we are progressing with our investigation into the situation that occurred on a bus 10 yesterday afternoon.